 It means easy to use, convenient, intuitive, and with a few exclusive features to stand out.

 If you are not a techie, don’t worry, you won’t have to code it on your own.
 There are lots of companies out there that can craft a unique e-commerce store or a mobile commerce app for your business.

 An example is X-Cart which allows you to make your own unique mobile-commerce app with less effort and less money.
 Want to know how?
 Check this.

-Any shopping app must have:
+Any shopping addon must have:

 - Analytics.
 To gain relevant data on customer behavior, buying patterns, cart abandonment rates, session duration, conversion rates, and so on.

 The Apple Health Data addon does it greatly.
 It counts my steps wherever I go and saves the stats for future use.